The Best MacBook Pro Accessories in 2020

 Sit Stand Desk

-The desk you put your MacBook Pro on on is one of the most important accessories that you can buy.
+The desk you put your MacBook Pro on is one of the most important accessories that you can buy.
 We are huge fans of standing desks and there are several that stand out to us after long term testing.
-With a standing desk you can sit or stand based on your activity and your mood.
-Standing at work can help you lose weight, power through the afternoon and be healthier overall.
+With a standing desk, you can sit or stand based on your activity and your mood.
+Standing at work can help you lose weight, power through the afternoon, and be healthier overall.

 You can buy a full standing desk or buy one that you set on top of an existing desk.
 I personally like a full sit-stand desk with an electric motor, but you can get manual options and save.
 If you’re using one at work and have to bring your own a model that stacks onto your desk is a good option.

-- Ergotron Workfit TX – $499 at Ergotron – Easy to setup, put on your existing desk, 20″ of travel, keyboard and mouse tray.
+- Ergotron Workfit TX – $499 at Ergotron – Easy to set up, put on your existing desk, 20″ of travel, keyboard, and mouse tray.

 - Autonomous AI Desk – $299 and up at Autonomous – Motorized adjustment, easy to assemble, memory for 4 positions